linien-org/linien/README.md

 The bright red line is the demodulated spectroscopy signal.
 The dark red area is the signal strength obtained by [iq demodulation](https://en.wikipedia.org/wiki/In-phase_and_quadrature_components), i.e. the demodulation signal obtained when demodulating in phase at this point.

+### Fast Mode

+Fast mode is intended for bare PID operation (no demodulation or filtering), bypassing most of the FPGA functionality.
+If enabled, the signal flow is FAST IN 1 → PID → FAST OUT 2.
+This is useful, if aiming for a high control bandwidth: fast mode reduces propagation delay from 320 ns to 125 ns which may make a difference when phase-locking lasers.

 ### Optimization of spectroscopy parameters using machine learning (optional)

 Linien may use machine learning to maximize the slope of a line.
 As for the autolock, click and drag over the line you want to optimize.
 Then, the line is centered and the optimization starts.
 Please note that this only works if initially a distinguished zero-crossing is visible.